Lunarbits222/Lunarbits222/README.md

 6. What is a Cenotaph?
 When a Runestone is malformed for whatever reason it is called a Cenotaph and in the event there is a Cenotaph all Runes in the transaction are burned

 7. What happens if a person transfers a UTXO containing RUNE without the OP_RETURN R?
 If you transfer a UTXO with Rune without the requisite OP_RETURN R, all Runes in that UTXO will be transferred to the first non OP_RETURN output.
-We recommend setting up a new address exclusively for receiving Ruens and refraining from transferring any UTXO from there until there's wallet integration.
+We recommend setting up a new address exclusively for receiving Ruens and refraining from transferring any UTXO from there until there's wallet integration

+## Lunarbits Software and Technical Systems:
+Lunarbits operates no software,  operates no difl bridges , operates no DAO softwaree, operates no airdrop software,  operates no third pary wallets as of June 1st, 2025  and as such  does not need any audits done .
+In the future when it develops payment systems for redemption of Kunarbits on its third party e commerce partners  it will update such public interest  information here along with audits appropriately done by reliable third parties.

+## Software and Infrastructure In Development.

+Lumarbits is currently building e-commerce software that will Lunarbits stakeholders to use e commerce gateways for its partner offerings.
+Thd forecasted launch of such applications is  Q4-2025.

+DAO Platform: Lunarbits expects to start Nd complete the build of a DAO software systen which it plans to launch and operate in 2026.

 ## DAO
 A Decentralized Autonomous Organization (DAO), or DAO, is a type of organization that operates using rules encoded in smart contracts on a blockchain.
 Essentially, it's an organization run by its members, with decisions made collectively, often through token-based voting, and without a central authority.